With

 In Round 2: repeat stitch increase (2 sc stitches in 1 stitch) until you have required number of stitches for the second round.

-The resulting 16 (or 18) stitches take up more than 2 rounds, but this will not in any way deform the toy Pull the short yarn end to tighten the hole in the centre.
+than 2 rounds, but this will not in any way deform the toy Pull the short yarn end to tighten the hole in the centre.

 Both heads in the picture made according to a pattern with 8 increases in the initial rounds.